ct-clmsn/jmq-collectives/README.md

 * This implementation uses java.util.streams.* and Java's lambda features.
 Users will need a version of the jdk that supports this functionality.

+* The collectives should not be called from within threads.
+This is a design limitation of this library and a design limitation of JeroMQ.
+Collectives can and should be called from main.
+(Do not fork a bunch of threads and call collective operations!)

 * This implementation is a *pure Java* implementation of SPMD collectives.
 The intent is to avoid the overhead of calling out of the JVM through JNA or JNI.